The Clan Buchanan Society International, Inc. (CBSI)

 For a very comprehensive history of the Heraldry of the Buchanan's go to Claude Buchanan's incredible website: Heraldry of the Clan Buchanan

-Early Buchanan seals may have appeared similar to this Boars Head Seal (above).
+Early Buchanan seals may have appeared similar to this Boars Head Seal:

 The earliest appearance of the Lion in the Buchanan Arms (above) was after the marriage of Walter Buchanan to Isobel Stewart a member of the Scottish Royal Family.
 Originally it was probably red.
 This was changed to black after 1425 to mourn the death of Isobel's father, Duke of Albany.
 With his death, the Buchanan's one claim to the throne of Scotland was lost.
 Silver tears have later been added to some representations of the Black Lion, referring to the sadness of Clan Buchanan at not having a Clan Chief since 1680.

-The Clan Badge of the Buchanans: a ducal cap raised in victory celebrates Sir Alexander Buchanan's victory over the Duke of Clarence (King's son ) at the Battle of Bauge in France; also known and still celebrated in France as "The Day the Scots Saved France".
+The Crest Badge of the Buchanans: a ducal cap raised in victory celebrates Sir Alexander Buchanan's victory over the Duke of Clarence (King's son ) at the Battle of Bauge in France; also known and still celebrated in France as "The Day the Scots Saved France".

-The motto: Clarior hinc honos = "Henceforth forward the honor shall grow ever brighter"
+Clarior Hinc Honos = "Henceforth forward the honour shall grow ever brighter" or "Brighter Hence the Honour"

 Another well-known motto of the Buchanans is:

 Audaces Juvo = I Help the Brave

 The double tressure flory and counter flory were added to the Arms in the 1600's probably by John Buchanan of that Ilk.
 There are some who believe it was awarded by King Charles of France after Sir Alexander's heroic deeds at the Battle of Bauge (the day the Scots saved France), but this is most likely a myth.

 The complete Heraldic Achievement (Coat of Arms) of John Buchanan of that Ilk.
 John was the last Laird of the Clan Buchanan and died in 1681.
 This rendering beautifully incorporates all the elements of the Buchanan Arms, Badge/Crest, and Motto.
 It was John Buchanan who probably added the double tressure flory counter-flory to a Buchanan Coat of Arms for the first time.